mhered/mhered-test-pkg/README.md

 ### Changelog management

-Add [scriv](https://pypi.org/project/scriv/) for changelog management, as a development dependency with the [toml] extra :
+Add [scriv](https://pypi.org/project/scriv/) for changelog management, as a development dependency with the `[toml]` extra :

 ```
 $ poetry add -D scriv[toml]
 ```

-Configure scriv to use Markdown by adding the following lines to the `pyproject.toml` file, cfr [scriv's readthedocs](https://scriv.readthedocs.io/en/latest/configuration.html):
+Configure `scriv` to use **Markdown** by adding the following lines to the `pyproject.toml` file, see [scriv's readthedocs](https://scriv.readthedocs.io/en/latest/configuration.html):

 ```toml
 [tool.scriv]
 format = "md"
 ```

-Then create the default directory for changelog fragments `changelog.d`:
+Then create the default directory for changelog fragments `changelog.d/`.
+Note: add a `.gitkeep`  file so that git tracks the empty folder.

 ```
 $ mkdir changelog.d